stuartduncan416/BulletinBot/README.md

 python bulletinBot.py -Watson

 Watson was chosen because it has free tier that doesn't require a credit card, although you are limited to 10,000 characters synthesis a month.
-Watson definetly sounds better pyttsx3.
+Watson definitely sounds better pyttsx3.

+An example of the MP3 output of both the Watson and pyttsx3 text-to-speech implementation is included in the repository.

 This system has only been tested on a Windows 10 machine, pyttsx3 is supposed to work on Linux and MacOS but haven't had chance to test it yet.